GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Check that in Datastore, there is a `ThumbnailReference` listed with the appropriate information.
 1. Check that in Datastore, there are `Labels` corresponding with the ones listed in the new `ThumbnailReference` entity.
 1. View your deployed application in your web browser.
-    1. Check that there is a new notification listed on the home page.
+    1. Check that the new notification is listed on the home page.
 You may need to refresh the page.
-    1. Check that the thumbnail and name of the uploaded photo are displayed on the Photos page.
+    1. Check that the thumbnail and name of the uploaded photo are displayed on the photos page.

 If you encounter errors, use the `Logging` messages to debug your application.